desmos-labs/desmos/docs/fullnode/setup/automatic.md

 In order to work, it needs the following parameters:

 1. The `moniker` of the validator you are creating.
    This is just a string that will allow you to identify the validator you are running locally.
 It can be anything you want.

+2. (Optional) A `seed` from which to generate the node's private key.
+   This should be a seed phrase (made of 24 words) used to generate your node's private key.
+You can provide it if you want to be able to recover your node key in the future.
+If not provided, a random seed will be generated, making it impossible to recover the private key if lost.

 ### Running the script
 Once you are ready to run the script, just execute: